Greggybi/Learning/README.md

 # Learning
-Repo to learn how to use GitHub
+Repo to learn how to use GitHub and it happen to going smooth so far